-Table 3.
-Summary of Russian River Estuary Management Project beach management and monitoring activities for 2023.
+Table 4.
+Summary of Russian River Estuary Management Project beach management and monitoring activities for 2024.
 Disturbances for each event are listed by species, age class, response, and distance from source when disturbances occurred.
+Tide level reported is from the Point Reyes Station for the hour nearest the activity start time, water surface elevation is the daily average as recorded at the Jenner gage station.